sjbrown/1kfa/mod_guide_gm.md

 ## The Enemy Strikes First

 When an enemy surprises or was otherwise ready for a PC, they can attack without giving the player an opportunity to Defy Danger.
-The attack power will be equal to the amount of *Shadow points* spent.
+The Might will be equal to the amount of *Shadow points* spent.

 ## Deadly Pursuits